OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/interacting.md

 This tutorial [build on the previous one](first) where we created a new ZeppelinOS project, and created (and updated!) a simple `Counter` contract in a local development network.
 We will now see how to interact with this contract from javascript code using [web3.js](https://web3js.readthedocs.io/en/1.0/).
 We will build a small script that will increase the counter and report back the updated value.

+The full code for this tutorial can be found in the [`first-project` example](https://github.com/zeppelinos/zos/blob/v2.4.0/examples/first-project/src/index.js) in the ZeppelinOS github repository.

 ## Setup

 We will be using [web3.js](https://web3js.readthedocs.io/en/1.0/) to interact with the blockchain from our code, which is the same library that ZeppelinOS uses under the hood.
 In the `my-project` project folder we created earlier, run the following to install it: